anmolj7/python-bodmas-calculator/README.md

 # python-bodmas-calculator
-A Python Calculator, which follows the BODMAS rule.

-TODO List:
-	Add '!'
-To The calculator.
-	Solve QUADRATIC EQUATIONS.
+Was getting bored so decided to code a calculator which follows the BODMAS rule, instead of using eval() function inbuilt in python.